Niue travel guide

 Self-governing territory in 'free association' with New Zealand.
 (New Zealand retains responsibility for external affairs.)

-Queen Elizabeth II since 1952, represented locally by Governor-General of New Zealand Sir Jerry Mateparae since 2011.
+Queen Elizabeth II since 1952, represented locally by high commissioner Kirk Yates since 2018.

 Premier Toke Talagi since 2008.